-Lead Organisation Bassetlaw District Council/ Nottinghamshire County Council/ Private Facilities Existing Provision There are 11 health and fitness sites with 383 fitness stations in Bassetlaw.
-The majority of the fitness sites are provided by the private sector.
-Known/Planned Provision - Awaiting update through the Council's Built Facilities Study 2021 Key Issues for Bassetlaw Awaiting update through the Council's Built Facilities Study 2021 Key Issues for the Bassetlaw Plan - Examine whether sites or provision of health and fitness centres can be delivered in the new growth areas.
-Sources of Funding - Private - Bassetlaw District Council - Sport England
+Lead Organisation Bassetlaw District Council/ Nottinghamshire County Council/ Private Facilities Existing Provision There are 15 health and fitness venues in Bassetlaw and they provide a total of 889 health and fitness stations.
+The largest health and fitness site is located at Anytime Fitness in Worksop, which has 200 stations.
+There are 8 individual studios located at 6 sites in Bassetlaw.
+Known/Planned Provision Overall, there is a good level of availability to health and fitness provision, with good quality provision at the public leisure centres.
+Key Issues for Bassetlaw maintains the level of quality to match the private sector competition, particularly at Worksop.
+Key Issues for the Bassetlaw Plan Examine whether sites or provision of health and fitness centres can be delivered in the new growth areas.
+Sources of Funding PrivateBassetlaw District Council

-Lead Organisation Bassetlaw District Council/ Nottinghamshire County Council/ Private Facilities Evidence - Bassetlaw Built Sports Facilities Study 2021 5
+Lead Organisation Bassetlaw District Council/ Nottinghamshire County Council/ Private Facilities - Sport England Evidence - Bassetlaw Built Sports Facilities Study 2021